grafana/beyla/docs/tutorial/README.md

 dashboard: `19077`.

-Rename it at your convenience, select the folder and, most important, select the the data source in the `prometheus-data-source` popup at the bottom.
+Rename it at your convenience, select the folder and, most important, select the data source in the `prometheus-data-source` popup at the bottom.

 And _voilà!_ you can see some of your RED metrics: